Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Analysis

 The probability of obtaining the most optimized solution after combining measurements from both registers, which we term the success probability, exhibits an oscillating trend similar to that of the Grover algorithm.
 However, several differences remain.
-First, in Figs.~\ref{fig:initial_simulation_first_evolution} and \ref{fig:initial_simulation_combined_distribution}, the peaks of $P_1$ and $P'_1$ vary slightly, demonstrating the mathematically complex nature of quantum dueling.
+First, in Figs.~\ref{fig:initial_simulation_first_evolution} and \ref{fig:initial_simulation_combined_distribution}, the local maximum of $P_1$ and $P'_1$ vary from peak to peak.
 For given $\{\alpha_i\}$ and $\{\beta_i\}$ arrays, we would like to set the termination count $p$ such that the first local maximum is reached.
 Second, it is clear that unlike Grover algorithm, such a local maximum is not asymptotically close to $1$.
 To compensate this problem, we can repeat the algorithm to boost success probability.
-If known information is not sufficient to determine $p$, inspired by Ref.~\cite{Brassard_2002}, we can vary rotation count for each repetition as in Algorithm~\ref{alg:Dueling_hybrid}.
-Note that an intuitive selection of $r_{\text{max}}$ would be $r_{\text{max}}(i) = \left\lceil\lambda^i\right\rceil$, where $1<\lambda<2$.
-Nevertheless, these details should be subjugated to future research.
+In principle, if known information is not sufficient to determine $p$, we can vary rotation count for each repetition just as done in \cite{Brassard_2002}, though this option is not of great interest to us.
 Overall, Fig.~\ref{fig:initial_simulation} suggests that it is difficult to find an exact solution for the state vector in quantum dueling.
 However, an approximate solution might be obtained with appropriate mathematical expertise.

-Since Fig.~\ref{fig:initial_simulation} only documents a single case, we ran simulation for a variety of scenarios on the assumption that $\alpha_i = \beta_i = 1$.
-Table~\ref{tab:initial_simulation} and Fig.~\ref{fig:initial_simulation_all_M} summarizes the performance of quantum dueling for different distributions of solution and different values of $M$, respectively.
-The first local maximum success probabilities and corresponding iteration counts varies.
-For uniform distribution, as in Table~\ref{tab:initial_simulation}, performance of quantum dueling is hindered by increasing number of non-solution elements with smaller measure function $v$ values than the most optimized solution, but resulting success probability remain valid for efficient algorithm design.
-A better selection of $\{\alpha_i\}$ and $\{\beta_i\}$ can compensate for this issue.
+Since Fig.~\ref{fig:initial_simulation} only documents a single case, we ran the simulation for a variety of scenarios, on the assumption that $\alpha_i = \beta_i = 1$.
+Table~\ref{tab:initial_simulation} and Fig.~\ref{fig:initial_simulation_all_M} summarize the performance of quantum dueling for different distributions of solution and different values of $M$, while $N$ remains fixed.
+The first local maximum success probabilities and the corresponding iteration counts vary.
+For uniform distribution, as in Table~\ref{tab:initial_simulation}, the performance of quantum dueling is hindered by the increasing number of non-solution elements with smaller measure function $v$ values than the most optimized solution, but the resulting success probability remains valid for efficient algorithm design.
+A better selection of parameters $\{\alpha_i\}$ and $\{\beta_i\}$ can compensate for this issue.
 We will tackle this problem in \ref{sec:parameter}.